 Breast cancer awareness month has helped educate and empower women to take responsibility for their own breast health.
 It encourages self-breast exams, mammograms and regular visits with our physicians.
-On the 30th anniversary beginning this month, we applaud them for the amazing work they have done and continue to do in educating an entire generation of women and bringing the issues to mainstream and public conversation.
+We applaud them for the amazing work they have done and continue to do in educating an entire generation of women and bringing the issues to mainstream and public conversation.

 Cancer is a diagnosis that no woman, no matter what age, wants to hear from her doctor.
 However, for women who still want a family, the diagnosis makes them ask “how will this affect my fertility?”
 In general it is not the cancer that effects a patient’s fertility but rather the chemotherapy, radiation and some surgeries that are necessary to help put them in remission.
 Chemotherapy and radiation therapy can both decrease a woman’s egg count and quality.
 This may severely compromise her fertility potential.
 Surgeries to remove the ovaries or uterus may be necessary for specific situations.